8 Fair Trade Coffee Brands that Support Social and Environmental Efforts

 Equal Exchange offers a balanced medium and dark roast blend that celebrates the chocolatey richness and mild, smoky flavor.

 Allegro Coffee practices the Fairtrade standards by forging an excellent long-term relationship that goes beyond paying a fair price.
-They provide financial support and the best agricultural practices to their small scale partner farms.
-Likewise, they provide opportunities to growers and producers to build a thriving community and improve their cultivation and production standards.
+They provide financial support and the best agricultural practices to their small-scale partner farms.
+Likewise, they provide opportunities for growers and producers to build a thriving community and improve their cultivation and production standards.

 Allegro Coffee Details: